paultopia/murdersky/index.md

 You need to make sure you know whether you or your landlord is responsible for snow removal.
-Even if your landlord takes responsibility for this, unless you live right on the ped mall or somewhere else where the city frequently keeps things clear, you’ll probably want to invest in a good sturdy shovel in order to establish access to your home before the landlord gets around to it.
+Even if your landlord takes responsibility for this, landlords may not be terribly prompt, so you may still want to invest in a good sturdy shovel in order to establish access to your home (especially driveways) before the landlord gets around to it.
 Also, you’ll want to invest in some kind of salt or a more pet-safe equivalent to melt ice.
 I use [this stuff](https://www.amazon.com/Safe-Paw-Non-Toxic-Melter-lbs/dp/B0002IJXDA/).